7 Benefits of Volunteering that Will Inspire You to Take Action

 Feeling like you are a purposeful role of your community will make you feel…da da dum…HAPPY!
 Volunteering is indeed a known mechanism to help fight all sorts of mental issues like depression, anxiety, stress, and anger.

 4. Boost Your Self-Esteem

 That’s right!
 Spending time as a volunteer has been shown to improve your self-esteem!

 The more opportunities you take to learn new skills and gain knowledge, the more fully you will develop as a person.
 And what safer space to develop those skills than in a context of service?

 Stepping out of your comfort zone and building new skills is the best way to develop your self-esteem.
 Volunteering will increase your sense of pride and thus, your self-confidence!
 When you challenge yourself through volunteering and receive appreciation from others, it can make you feel better emotionally and mentally.

 Plus, who has time to think negative thoughts about yourself when you’re out saving the world?!

 5. Advance Your Career by Improving Job Prospects

 Gear up!
 This one’s a big one!

 Volunteering will offer you skills that can be used throughout your career development.
-If you are wanting to change to a new career, volunteering in that new field can help you develop the skills and knowledge you will need.
+If you are wanting to change to a new career, especially a new environmental or social impact job, volunteering in that new field can help you develop the skills and knowledge you will need.